Athletic Director: Mr. Brad Hayes

 CTAE STUDENT ORGANIZATIONS

-- FFA: FFA is open to all agriculture students and allows students to compete at the local, state and national level.
+FFA: FFA is open to all agriculture students and allows students to compete at the local, state, and national levels.

-- HOSA: It is open to students who are or have been enrolled in a HSTE program.
+HOSA: It is open to students who are or have been enrolled in an HSTE program.

 There are many Graduation Honors students have the opportunity to earn throughout their four years at Jackson County Comprehensive High School.